vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/03/062/10_tatsaviturvareNyaM_bhargo.md

 There are a few key points to make note of: first, the verb form dhīmahi; this is the āśīr-liṅ (benedictive) 1st person plural form of the root dhā, which belongs to class 3 (juhotyādi gaṇa).
 We are unaware of the occurrence of other āśīr-liṅ forms of the verb dhā in the RV.
 It is used symmetrically with the 3rd person singular āśīr-liṅ form of the verb pra-cud i.e. pracodayāt.
 These forms are not commonly used outside of such mantra-s suggesting that it was an ancient usage of a verb-pair presenting a relationship between the worshipers (dhīmahi) and the god (pracodayāt).

 Second, the name of the god Savitṛ is commonly combined with the word deva (god).
-This combination probably again has an ancient connotation, which is reflected in theonyms of other Indo-European branches like proto-Germanic *Tiwaz&gt;Tyr.
+This combination probably again has an ancient connotation, which is reflected in theonyms of other Indo-European branches like proto-Germanic *Tiwaz → Tyr.
 It (theos) was probably also used in this sense for the Greek Hyperion[^MT_1], the likely cognate of Savitṛ, in the Homeric language.

 [^MT_1]: A Titan, even as Savitṛ is also called Asura in the RV